BobyMCbobs/gha-sync-scan-and-build/README.md

     destination: ghcr.io/somecoolorg/images/alpine:latest
 ```

-Images will only be synced if the digest of the source and destination don't match
+Images will only be synced if the digest of the source and destination don't match or if the `sync[].always` key is set to `true`

 ## Build with apko